MSUSEL/reu-2023-snort/README.md

 A repository to house the 2023 REU Snort project

 ## Introduction
 This project investigated network quality, specifically aspects separate from Quality of Service and performance.
-It uses Snort and Wireshark to record packet data between a containerized web server and the host machine to simulate network traffic between microservice applications.
+It uses Snort and Wireshark to record and detect potentially malicious packets between a containerized web server and the host machine to simulate traffic between microservice applications.

 ## Tools
 - Snort 3.1.63.0+
 - Docker 24.0.4+
--
+- Wireshark 3.6.2+

+## Running
+1. Download